What Are Edibles?

 How long edibles remain in your system and are able to show up on drug tests depends on a range of factors.

 Factors influencing how long edibles stay in your system include body fat, metabolism, frequency of use, and the amount consumed.
-While the psychoactive effects of edibles usually last for 4-8 hours, the metabolites can remain detectable in your system for much longer.
+The effects of edibles last much longer than that of marijuana that is smoked – between four to eight hours.
+Besides the psychoactive effects, the metabolites of edibles can remain detectable in your system for much longer.
+This means edibles will show up in drug tests much later after consumption versus just smoking marijuana.

 Drug Tests for THC